Fruntimmersföreningens flickskola

-Fruntimmerföreningens flickskola ('Women's Society's Girls' School'), was a Girls' School in Gothenburg in Sweden active between 1815 and 1938.
+Fruntimmerföreningens flickskola ('Women's Society's Girls' School'), was a Girls' School in Gothenburg in Sweden which was active between 1815 and 1938.
 At the time of the introduction of compulsory elementary schools in Sweden in 1842, it was one of five schools in Sweden to provide academic secondary education to females: the others being Societetsskolan (1786) and Kjellbergska flickskolan (1833) in Gothenburg, Askersunds flickskola (1812) in Askersund and Wallinska skolan (1831) in Stockholm.

 History

 The school was founded by the Association af Fruntimmer ('Women's Society'), a women's charitable society headed by Betty Scott, Marie Lamberg and Lovisa Lamberg, which continued to function as managing directors of the school.
-The society was founded out of concern for poor women, as the Swedish economy was by that time seriously damaged by the Napoleonic wars.
+The society was founded out of concern for poor women, as the Swedish economy was by that time seriously damaged by the Napoleonic Wars.